-- 6. Surrey comprises 11 districts and boroughs and is bounded by Kent to the east, West and East Sussex to the south, Hampshire to the west, Berkshire to the north-west, and Greater London to the north-east.
-It is largely a rural county but there are significant urban areas (where some 87% of its 1.2 million residents live) located in the north near the boundary with London and in large settlements such as Guildford, Woking, Reigate, Redhill and Farnham. - Over 70% of Surrey benefits from one or more national or international landscape or nature conservation designations including 2 Areas of Outstanding Natural Beauty (AONB); 2 wetlands of international importance (Ramsar sites); 2 Special Protection Areas; 3 Special Areas of Conservation; 65 Sites of Special Scientific
+- 6. Surrey comprises 11 districts and boroughs and is bounded by Kent to the east, West and East Sussex to the south, Hampshire to the west, Berkshire to the northwest, and Greater London to the north-east.
+It is largely a rural county but there are significant urban areas (where some 87% of its 1.2 million residents live) located in the north near the boundary with London and in large settlements such as Guildford, Camberley, Epsom, Redhill, Staines-upon-Thames and Woking. - Over 70% of Surrey benefits from one or more national or international landscape or nature conservation designations.
+The Surrey Hills National Landscape and a small area of the High Weald National Landscape cover approximately 26% of the county.
+For international nature conservation designations, there are 2 Ramsar Sites (wetlands of international importance), 4 Special Protection Areas (SPA), 3

-Interest; 3 National Nature Reserves; and nearly 800 Sites of Nature Conservation Importance.
-Outside AONBs a substantial part of the county's land area is covered by an Area of Great Landscape Value designation, which is set by local planning policy.
+Special Areas of Conservation (SAC), 65 Sites of Special Scientific Interest (SSSI), and 3 National Nature Reserves (NNR) partly or wholly within the county, with a further SPA and 8 SACs located within 10 kilometres of the county boundary; and more than 700 Sites of Nature Conservation Importance and Local Nature Reserves.
+In addition to this, a substantial part of the county's land area is covered by an Area of Great Landscape Value designation which is set in local plans prepared by district and borough councils.

 - 8. Some 73% of the county is designated Metropolitan Green Belt.
-It is also the most wooded county in England with about 23% of it being covered by woodland of which about 119 square kilometres is irreplaceable Ancient Woodland. - About 2.5% of Surrey is covered by an archaeological designation; and it hosts some 6,000 buildings of historic interest (including Grade I and Grade II listed buildings), over 250 conservation areas, 47 registered parks and gardens, and just under 200 Scheduled Ancient Monuments.
+It is also the most wooded county in England with about 23% of it being covered by woodland of which about 119 square kilometres is irreplaceable Ancient Woodland. - About 2.5% of Surrey is covered by an archaeological designation; and it hosts almost 7,000 buildings of historic interest (including Grade I and Grade II listed buildings), over 250 conservation areas, 47 registered parks and gardens, and just under 200 Scheduled Monuments.